10 min read

 She had been examining the wrong unit of analysis.

 Taken session by session, Ben's performance was erratic.
 Taken across the full window, it matched no standard model she had.
 Every failure event, and there were many, triggered a sharp structural adjustment within forty-eight hours.
 Not incremental improvement.
 A step change.
-Prediction error signals spiking at unusually high amplitude and then converting, faster than any baseline she had on file, into synaptic consolidation.
+Prediction error signals spiking at high amplitude and then converting, faster than any baseline she had on file, into synaptic consolidation.

 The standard learning curve was a smooth arc.
 Repeated exposure, gradual improvement, plateau.